GENI-NSF/geni-tools/README-stitching.txt

     a stitching failure on each - probably because that tag was not available.

 == Known Issues and Limitations ==
  - Aggregate support is limited.
+See http://groups.geni.net/geni/wiki/GeniNetworkStitchingSites
  - Links are point to point only - each link connects an interface on a compute node to another interface on a node.
  - Links between aggregates use VLANs.
 QinQ is not supported at any